firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/smart-bms-integration-handbook.md

 7. **Log new delta settings.** Finn’s crews now cap JK shuttle current around 0.2 A and tighten balance delta to roughly 0.01 V so 7 p decks stay aligned without roasting resistors.[^jk-delta-smart]
 6. **Confirm advertised series support.** JBD listings still misstate 22 s capability; verify firmware revisions before wiring high-voltage packs.[^16]
 7. **Plan controller integration.** VESC Bridge V2 is adding native CAN support for JBD/JK/ANT/Daly boards—map harnesses and firmware early so telemetry stays unified once the hardware ships.[^bridge]
+  - Jerome has already opened pre-registration for the next VESC Bridge batch so he can scale the parts order; get on the list if your build schedule depends on those harnesses landing soon.[^bridge-prereg]
 8. **Treat discharge-less monitor boards cautiously.** Jason’s 32 S-capable design drops discharge FETs entirely; keep downstream fuses/contactors because the BMS will not open on shorts, and he refuses to bench the ~32 S 3 P prototype (same footprint as a 16 S 6 P stack ≈17 × 4 cells) on a G30 until those protections are installed to avoid catastrophic arcs if a controller fails live.[^35][^no-fet-smart]
 9. **Document Daly 400 A logic swaps.** Konstantin’s retrofit pairs a Daly shunt frame with an LLT control board to support four KLS7218 controllers.
   - photograph wiring and note the ≈0.05 mΩ shunt stack before replicating.[^36]